 Once you get the hang of how to roll and seal the wrappers, you can experiment with all sorts of fillings.
 There are so, so, so many options!

-If you are storing the wrappers the fridge, be sure to seal the packaging so no air gets in.
+If you are storing extra opened wrappers the fridge, be sure to seal the packaging so no air gets in.
 The wrappers dry out quickly.

 - 8-ounce package cream cheese, softened

 - 2 teaspoons sriracha sauce